harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ### Consonants

+The majority of sounds in most languages are *pulmonic egressive sounds* - which is our main focus.
+From here on, when I mention consonants/vowels, I'm referring to pulmonic consonants/vowels.
+- #definition [Pulmonic Egressive Sounds](https://en.wikipedia.org/wiki/Egressive_sound#Pulmonic_egressive) : Sounds produced through the mouth (or nose) using the air stream created by the lungs, ribs, and diaphragm.

 IPA categorizes consonants based on three primary, articulatory features :
 - [Place of articulation](https://en.wikipedia.org/wiki/Place_of_articulation)
 - [Manner of articulation](https://en.wikipedia.org/wiki/Manner_of_articulation)
 - [Voicing](<https://en.wikipedia.org/wiki/Voice_(phonetics)>)

-These features are arranged in a chart to organize consonants, primarily focusing on pulmonic sounds.
-- #definition [Pulmonic Egressive Sounds](https://en.wikipedia.org/wiki/Egressive_sound#Pulmonic_egressive) : Sounds produced through the mouth (or nose) using the air stream created by the lungs, ribs, and diaphragm.
-	- The majority of sounds in most languages are pulmonic egressive sounds.

 ---
 **Voicing** refers to a classification of speech sounds that tend to be associated with vocal cord vibration but may not actually be voiced at the articulatory level.
 In other words, speech sounds can be described as either "voiced" or "voiceless (unvoiced)".